-In this article, we’ll take you through a step-by-step process of how to access Foxtel from anywhere in the world with a VPN.
-It’s a great option if you’re traveling but still want to access local content like Aussie Rules Football or The Real Housewives of Melbourne.
+Things are fine as long as you try to log in to Foxtel via a location in Australia.
+But residents traveling abroad will face issues.
+In this article, we’ll take you through a step-by-step process of how to watch Foxtel from anywhere in the world with a VPN.
+It’s a great option if you’re traveling but still want to access local streaming content from home like Aussie Rules Football or The Real Housewives of Melbourne.

 In this section, we’ll discuss a few VPN services that should give you the same experience streaming Foxtel as you would enjoy in Australia.
 They’re judged on the following factors: